 Prior to that he launched Motion Disabled: Faces at The Public in West Bromwich in 2013.

 His earlier work Motion Disabled – has been shown internationally including the USA at the Smithsonian International Gallery.
-Simon’s work reflects his interest, knowledge and experience of Disability and in particular our view of ‘normality’ and ‘difference’.
 He was named DaDaFest International Artist of Year 2010-2011 with the award presented on the closing day of the festival at the Bluecoat Gallery in Liverpool – England.
-Additional work for Motion Disabld was commisioned for the festival featuring performer Claire Cunningham which was then projected in both Liverpool and Glasgow as well as in over 20 other locations internationally.
+Additional work for Motion Disabled was commissioned for the festival featuring performer Claire Cunningham which was then projected in both Liverpool and Glasgow as well as in over 20 other locations internationally including the United Nations (UN) in New York, on December the 3rd, in support of International Day of Persons with Disabilities, a UN sponsored day in collaboration with the Washington based VSA, the international organisation on arts and disabilities which was set up by Ambassador Jean Kennedy Smith, sister of USA President John F Kennedy.

 Prometheus Awakes, Greenwich 2012

-Previous commissions include an 7 minute animation entitled ‘All for Claire’ which was completed for the festival and show nationally across the BBC City Centre Screens during November and December 2010.
+Other commissions include an 7 minute animation entitled ‘All for Claire’ which was completed for the DadaFest 2010 and show nationally across the BBC City Centre Screens during November and December that year.
 This short animation was recently awarded Best Experimental Film at Deaffest 2011.

 He has over 20 years experience having worked commercially completing animation and special effects for film and television as well as working with computer games giant Atari.

-Simon was featured on the BBC World Service arts program ‘The Strand', and has had work featured on the BBC Two Culture Show.
+Simon was featured on the BBC World Service arts program ‘The Strand', and has had work featured on the BBC Two Culture Show, as well as the Times Newspaper Culture Section, The BBC arts website The Space/Push Me and in many other media.
+In 2014 he was listed as the influential Disability News Service's 'The List'.

 He lives in North Yorkshire in the UK and works internationally.
 He is also a Reader in Post Production at Teesside University, Middlesbrough, UK.
-As an academic he presents at conferences and publishes papers.
+As an academic he presents at conferences and publishes papers with his most recent paper featuring a collaboration between himself and Dr. Paul Darke on the USA comedy animation 'Family Guy' which features as a chapter in the book 'Different Bodies: Essays on Disability in Film and Television', edited by Marja Evelyn Mogk, Associate Professor of English at California Lutheran University.

 Mckeown is deafened and has Osteogenesis Imperfecta (Brittle Bones) and has had around 140 breaks in his life time.